Friends of our Street – a toolkit for residents wishing to help reduce the visibility of rubbish and keep their streets clean

 - Please keep our neighbourhood clean and tidy recycling and rubbish reminder note – reminder note with tick boxes to highlight any specific problems that may need rectifying, including space to write the name of your street and your collection day.

-- Welcome to your new every other week rubbish collection service – details of the new rubbish collections and how to make the most of your recycling collection service
+- Welcome to your new every other week rubbish collection service – details of the rubbish collection service and how to make the most of your recycling collection service

 - Where a household continues to present their waste badly and it is causing problems, such as mess on the street, report the issue to Council Connect email@example.com 01225 39 40 41.